 All the indoor cages we’ve recommended here are easy to wipe clean but consider how easy it is to access the cage for cleaning too.
-We used to have a big C&C cage in the large space under our stairs but it wasn’t ideal because it was on the floor under a sloping ceiling which made it awkward to clean out.
+We used to have a big C&C cage in the large space under our stairs, but because it was on the floor and under a sloping ceiling, this made it really awkward to clean.

-Since then we’ve built our own extra large cage and it sits on a very large sturdy table which makes it so much easier to clean.
+We’ve since built our own extra large wooden cage which sits on a very large sturdy piece of furniture.
+This makes it really easy to clean out.

-If your cage has a lid, make sure you can easily remove it or raise it up so you can clean the cage as and when needed.
+If your cage has a lid, make sure you can easily remove it or raise it up for access when cleaning.

 If you’ve decided on a C&C cage, think about how easy your chosen configuration will be to clean before you start the build and adapt your plans if necessary.

-As well as having easy access to clean, you will also want to make sure your cage offers easy access to your guinea pigs when you want to take them out.
+As well as needing easy access to the cage to clean it, you will also want to make sure you can easily pick up your guinea pigs when you need to take them out.

-You may think that by going to a pet shop you will get good advice and they will be able to tell you which cage is a suitable choice for your guinea pigs.
+You may think that by going to a pet store you will get good advice, and they will be able to tell you which cage is a suitable choice for your guinea pigs.

 We’ve designed some helpful care sheets including checklists and record sheets that will help you keep organised and up to date with the care of your guinea pigs…Find out more...